Layout Views

 Display column

-More information on configuring the hierarchy view is explained here.
+More information on configuring the hierarchy view is available here.

 The data is shown in the hierarchy view as follows: